corcor322/VehicleDealership/VehicleDealership/src/main/java/com/pluralsight/README.md

 ## Team Members

-- **Raymond Maroun** - Contributed skeleton code for initial commit.
+- **Corrie Salerno-Brazell** - Solo developer

 ## Thanks

-- Many thanks to Raymond, my Java bootcamp instructor, for being on standby to help with issues in my code and navigating git/github.
+- Many thanks to Raymond, my Java bootcamp instructor, for being on standby to help with issues.
-- A big thank you to Cameron for helping me debug my writeToFile method.
+- Thanks to Brandon for helping me instantiate the Inventory ArrayList from the Dealership Constructor.
-- Special thanks to Carmen and Aaron for their motivation, advice, help finding curly braces, and teaching me about the temporal adjuster.